Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Introduction

-Currently, consistency analysis between papers and code is predominantly conducted manually.
-Researchers typically need to examine methodological descriptions in papers and locate corresponding implementations within source code.
+Currently, consistency analysis between papers and code is largely conducted manually.
+Researchers are required to carefully examine methodological descriptions in papers and locate corresponding implementations in source code.
 This process is time-consuming, labor-intensive, and highly dependent on expert knowledge \cite{karnalim2022layered}.
-In bioinformatics, a typical software system often consists of dozens of modules and extensive codebases, while method descriptions are scattered across multiple sections or even different chapters of a paper, rendering fine-grained manual alignment practically infeasible \cite{tao2025retrieval}.
-Although recent advances in artificial intelligence (AI) have achieved notable success in natural language processing and software engineering \cite{zhang2023survey}, existing studies mainly focus on tasks such as code understanding \cite{nam2024using}, code retrieval \cite{li2025pseudobridge}, and natural language-driven code generation \cite{zhao2025towards}.
-To the best of our knowledge, limited attention has been paid to the consistency between scientific papers and their corresponding software implementations, especially in the bioinformatics domain.
-Therefore, leveraging AI techniques to automatically assess semantic consistency between papers and code remains an important yet underexplored research problem.
+In bioinformatics scenarios, a typical software project often contains numerous modules and functions, while relevant methodological descriptions are scattered across multiple sections of a paper, making fine-grained manual alignment practically infeasible \cite{tao2025retrieval}.
+Although recent advances in artificial intelligence (AI) have significantly improved capabilities in natural language processing and software engineering \cite{zhang2023survey}, existing studies primarily focus on tasks such as code understanding \cite{nam2024using}, code retrieval \cite{li2025pseudobridge}, and natural language-driven code generation \cite{zhao2025towards}.
+To the best of our knowledge, little attention has been paid to consistency analysis between scientific papers and software code, particularly in the bioinformatics domain.
+Therefore, leveraging AI techniques to automatically detect semantic consistency between papers and code remains an important yet underexplored problem.